ilanschnell/bitarray/README.rst

 ``encode(code, iterable)``
-   Given a prefix code (a dict mapping symbols to bitarrays), iterates over iterable object with symbols, and extends the bitarray with the corresponding bitarray for each symbols.
+   Given a prefix code (a dict mapping symbols to bitarrays), iterate over the iterable object with symbols, and extend the bitarray with the corresponding bitarray for each symbols.